Does Your Lawn Have Grass Fungus in the Spring?

 Furthermore, these circular brown patches of dead grass will have a dark ring around the edges, which is not noticeable unless the grass is wet.
 These “large” patches can grow from one to three feet in diameter and multiply.
 This disease weakens the grass due to lesions that aid in the spread of the infection.

 Dollar Spot is prevalent in Oklahoma residential lawns and on golf courses.
-Starting out as a very small spot, many homeowners fail to identify this disease.
-Nevertheless, this disease will kill your grass all the way down to the roots.
+Starting as a very small spot, many homeowners fail to identify this disease.
+Nevertheless, this disease will kill your grass down to the roots.

-Being able to survive the winter months, left undetected or untreated can lead to a large portion of the lawn dying off.
-Although the spots range in size from four to six inches, they can group together and become much larger in size.
+Being able to survive the winter months, left undetected or untreated, can lead to a large portion of the lawn dying off.
+Although the spots range in size from four to six inches, they can group together and become much larger.

-A point often overlooked is that prevention is by far easier than treating the lawn after it is infected.
+A point often overlooked is that prevention is far more manageable than treating the lawn after it is infected.
 We can use a fungicide to kill the fungus and help return the lawn to a healthy state.
 First, there are things you can do to speed the recovery and prevent infection in the future.
 Before the treatment or application, excess grass clippings will need to be removed.
-This will allow the fungicide to reach the base of the grass and attack the fungus at the root level.
+This will allow the fungicide to reach the grass base and attack the fungus at the root level.
 You will want to avoid traffic across your lawn for a day or so after application.

-There is store-bought fungicide available that come in liquid or granular forms.
-If you choose to try to treat your lawn on your own be careful of which fungicide you purchase, some are specific to the fungus.
+If you’re planning to tackle grass fungus on your own, it’s important to note that fungicides come in both liquid and granular forms.
+However, it’s crucial to be mindful of which fungicide you choose, as some are specifically formulated to target certain types of fungi.
+Additionally, there are all-purpose fungicides available.
 There are all-purpose fungicides available.
 What we have found is most homeowners spend more time and money on over-the-counter products in the end due to multiple applications and the cost of fungicides can be high.

-Spotting brown spots or patches does not mean that we need to kill your entire lawn and start over.
+Identifying brown spots, fungus on the grass, or patches does not mean we need to kill your entire lawn and start over.
 If caught early we can start with treatments local to the areas where it was discovered.
 Treatments are successful when using a professional application or a natural fungicide if done correctly.